-97 Octane fuel equivalent to 4-star petrol in United Kingdom must be used.
-If travelling in areas outside the United Kingdom, it may be necessary to adjust the engine timing to allow for different octane ratings.
-Your local Morgan dealer can make these adjustments if provided with details of the country in which you are to travel.
+97 Octane leaded (95 Octane unleaded) fuel must be used.
+If running on unleaded fuel or outside the United Kingdom, it may be necessary to adjust the engine timing to allow for different Octane ratings.

 Servicing and Adjustments

 The importance of regular servicing cannot be over-stressed.
 Your local dealer can offer the full range of facilities and maintain your car to a high standard.